MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-how-create-opportunities.md

 ---
 title: Create Sales Opportunities| Microsoft Docs
-description: Describes how to create opportunities from a salesperson or a contact in Dynamics 365 Business edition.
+description: Describes how to create opportunities from a salesperson or a contact in Finance and Operations, Business edition.
 services: project-madeira
 documentationcenter:
 author: jswymer